Wild Is the Wind

 David Bowie – from his 1976 album Station to Station

 The official Bowie video, dated 1982, an abbreviated lip sync performance with a small acoustic combo: acoustic guitar, bass, drum, unplayed saxophone (plus invisible electric guitar).
-RCA released the track as a single, b/w Golden Years in 1981 in the UK, Germany, and Spain, and in France in 1982.
+RCA Victor released the track as a single, b/w Golden Years, in 1981 in the UK, Germany, and Spain, and in France in 1982 — with the length varying from 5:49 to 5:58.
 It also appeared on the compilation Changestwobowie, released in November 1981.

 Clan of Xymox - from Headcloud, 1994